 The next format that is becoming more and more popular is the podcast.

 Producing a podcast is a time-consuming task.
-This format requires specific equipment and a lot of preparations.
+This format requires specific equipment, suitable software for recording podcasts and a lot of preparations.
 Even if your podcast will not go public right away, maybe it’s the right time to consider using this format and start preparations.
 You and your team can brainstorm the topics, write scripts, order equipment, and get used to how your voices sound on the microphone.

 If you would like to start podcasting, a reasonable first step would be to listen to recommendations and tips provided by more experienced marketers.
 Ian Anderson Gray, the author of the Confident Live Marketing Podcast helps entrepreneurs level up their impact with live videos, podcasts, and webinars.
 His show is focused on the three fears that podcasting beginners usually have – live video camera fear, live video equipment and content marketing in general.
 In the podcasts, not only will you listen to Ian himself, but also to other marketing experts he invites to his show.